seankndy/initubnt/README.md

 # initubnt
 Script to aid in initial setup deployments of Ubiquiti Networks station radios.

 PHP w/ SSH2 extension required.
-Uses 'fping' tool to check for connectivity to radio.

 The script can update firmware, apply FCC UNII activiation code and also upload a base config file.